 The Right Attic Insulation Can Actually Keep Your Home Cooler

-If you live in Florida, then you have experienced how brutal the heat and humidity can be throughout the year.
+If you live in Florida, then you have experienced how brutal the heat and humidity can be throughout the year, and especially the summer.
 Luckily for us, technology has improved to allow us to control the indoor climate of our homes.
 However, controlling the climate comes at a cost.
 That is usually an increase in our energy bills.
 There is a solution to keeping the indoor climate at moderate temperatures AND minimize energy costs.
 The solution is attic insulation.

 Attic Insulation and Energy Costs